-Peachy’s loans were slightly different to those offered by typical payday loan companies such as Wonga; the latter required the customer to pay back the entire amount – plus interest – on his or her payday, yet Peachy enabled customers to spread the cost of replaying their loans over a number of months.
+Peachy’s loans were slightly different to those offered by typical payday loan companies such as Wonga; the latter required the customer to pay back the entire amount – plus interest – on their payday, yet Peachy enabled customers to spread the cost of replaying their loans over several months.

 Paying the price

 Payday loans companies were thriving following the financial crisis of 2008.
-Financial institutions realised that a lot of people were struggling to make ends meet, and the cost of living was putting their assets, such as real estate, at serious risk.
-At that point in time, it was also becoming increasingly difficult to get a loan, with access to credit reserved for the privileged few.
+Financial institutions realised that many people were struggling to make ends meet, and the cost of living was putting their assets, such as real estate, at serious risk.
+Unfortunately, it was also becoming increasingly difficult to get a loan at that point in time, with access to credit reserved for the privileged few.

-However, in 2018, the government stepped in to clamp down on these short-term, high interest loans.
-Some companies were offering annual interest rates creeping into the thousands, with campaigners warning that this was putting the most vulnerable people at risk.
+However, in 2018, the government stepped in to clamp down on these short-term, high-interest loans.
+As a result, some companies were offering annual interest rates creeping into the thousands, with campaigners warning that this was putting the most vulnerable people at risk.

 Capped Interest Rates Prevented Peachy’s High Profits

 Following the intervention by the government and the Financial Conduct Authority (FCA), the rates a company could charge for a payday loan was then capped at 0.8% per day.
-The amount people had to pay back was also capped, meaning that they would never pay back more than double what they originally borrowed.
+In addition, the amount people had to pay back was also capped, meaning that they would never pay back more than double what they originally borrowed.

 This cap was a major blow for firms like Peachy, whose customers could often end up paying the company many times more than what they borrowed.
 This was how the payday loan company posted hefty profits for several years on end.
-With the cap in place, the company struggled to recoup its costs from lending to high risk borrowers.
+However, with the cap in place, the company struggled to recoup its costs from lending to high-risk borrowers.

 What Does the Collapse Mean for Peachy’s Customers?